-You just published some great content on your website or blog but without a promotional strategy, almost nobody will see it.
+You just published some great content on your website or blog but without a promotional strategy, almost nobody will see it (related post here on how to create a blog strategy in 5 steps).
 Google may or may not send you organic traffic.
 And the build it and they will come theory, or, in this case, write about it and they will come, is not going to get it done.

 Ah, but you posted it to your Facebook page, that should good exposure, right?
 No!

 Here’s a graph of results showing the overall exposure from organic Facebook posting versus paid or sponsored posts for a retail client of ours.
 As you can see the paid post-exposure dwarfs (dark orange) the exposure from the organic postings (the light orange color at the bottom of the graph).

 In today’s world of online marketing, you have to “pay-to-play.”
 This is certainly true with Facebook as the company monetizes its platform.
 Paid promotion doesn’t necessarily have to be that expensive, but if you want consistent exposure you have to pay.

 The worst thing that can happen to a good piece of content is that it gets no exposure – nobody reads it.
 You spent all this time in creating the blog post or article, but the audience most likely to be interested in seeing it never will see it.

 So what type of blog content am I talking about promoting?
 Anything relevant to your current customers or future customers.
 Perhaps you launched a new product, are offering a special holiday sale, or maybe you wrote a post on customers that have successfully used your product or service to improve their lives.